tempertemper/www.tempertemper.net/src/site/resources/2012-09-03--making-the-most-of-your-blog-posts.md

 How often you post depends on what kind of blog you're running -- it might be that posting daily is appropriate, but in most cases once or twice a week is a good amount.

-I'd love to know what your experiences with blogging have been -- why not let me know in the comments below?
+I'd love to know what your experiences with blogging have been -- why not let me know [over on Twitter](https://twitter.com/tempertemper)?